acchapm1/vagrant-slurm/README.md

 	By default, this script searches for prime numbers from `1-10,000` and `10,001-20,000`

    You can adjust the range searched per node by providing an integer argument, e.g.:

 	   /vagrant/primes.sh 20000

-	The script will then drop you into a `watch -n0.1 squeue` view so you can see each job computing on `nodes[3-4]`.
-You may `CTRL+c` out of this view, and the jobs will continue in the background.
+	The script will then drop you into a `watch -n0.1 squeue` view so you can see the job computing on `nodes[3-4]`.
+You may `CTRL+c` out of this view, and the job will continue in the background.
 The home directory for the `submit` user is in the shared `/vagrant` directory, so the results from each node are shared back to the login node.

 4. View the resulting prime numbers found, check `ls` for exact filenames

-       less slurm-1.out
+       less slurm-1_0.out
-       less slurm-2.out
+       less slurm-2_1.out

 ### Configuration Tool